bibeknewa/image-processing/README.md

 # image-processing

-fire detection
-this code is using  cascade classifier to detecting fire
+this code is using  cascade classifier to detecting fire.